Code-Institute-Submissions/justus-ai-swenglish/README.md

  ## Difficulties with the code
- I had trouble adding in the home button and restart button that were not part of the youtube tutorial , bit i finally figured it out and buttons are there for  enhanced user experience. the questions are random(thanks to the math.random) funtion on javascript.
-So at no point will the player start  the game with the same question. credit to [Link]https://www.youtube.com/watch?v=riDzcEQbX6k
+ I had trouble adding in the home button and restart button that were not part of the youtube tutorial , bit i finally figured it out and buttons are there for  enhanced user experience.
+ I had also trouble saving names after the player has ended the game , i really struggled with that and still havent hfound a solution, otherwise the game works well.
  #### cleaaring old answers
  so for each time a player entered their answer, the game saved their answer, in order to clear that i used the resetState function that resets everything to the default state each time the player clicks on a new question.helpful code to solve this is a credit to Brian Design [Link]https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=1323s
  #### linking html to js